 Cost of living: $51,600

-If cold weather doesn’t bother you, consider retiring in Mequon, a small town located just outside of Milwaukee on Lake Michigan.
-There are dozens of parks nearby, several golf courses, lots of fishing and boating opportunities, and a farmer’s market.
+If cold weather doesn't bother you, consider retiring in Mequon, a small town located just outside of Milwaukee on Lake Michigan.
+There are dozens of parks nearby, several golf courses, numerous fishing and boating opportunities, and a farmers' market.

-The city itself has locally owned shops and restaurants, too.
-There’s a strong Lions Club present and lots of smaller community organizations if you want community activity.
+The city also has locally owned shops and restaurants.
+There's a strong Lions Club presence and many smaller community organizations if you want community activity.

 Greer, South Carolina